-In this paid year-long apprenticeship program, students meet on Saturday afternoons (and other mutually agreed on times throughout the year) at the Queens Museum for artmaking, exhibition tours, skill-building workshops, and presentations by Museum staff.
-In addition, Queens Teens receive work assignments in one of our major departments: Curatorial, Education, and Public Programs, where responsibilities include assisting with Family Art Workshops, public programs and events, helping Museum visitors navigate the galleries and sharing insights and knowledge about current exhibitions.
-Students can receive school community service credit for Saturday activities and a salary for weekend work assignments.
+After showing good attendance and participation Queens Teens may receive the opportunity to work in Education with Family Art Workshops, public programs and events, helping Museum visitors navigate the galleries and sharing insights and knowledge about current exhibitions.
+Students can receive school community service credit for Saturday activities and a salary for weekend work assignments when invited.

 Teens may participate in Queens Teens over multiple years with the aim of building on skills developed and gaining confidence as they grow in the program and progress through high school.